Street Fighter X Tekken: Sales

-By two months after its release, Street Fighter x Tekken sold over 1 million copies.
+By two months after its release, Street Fighter x Tekken sold over one million copies.
 However, this was about 40% short of Capcom's expectations.

 Initially, as of March 31, 2012, Street Fighter X Tekken had sold 1.4 million units worldwide, in contrast to Capcom's expectations that it would sell 2 million units (though sales have since continued to rise to 1.7 million as of March 31, 2014).
 Capcom has stated that the game's poor performance may be in part due to "cannibalism" of the fighting game genre, meaning too many fighting games were released in too short a time.
 The PlayStation 3 version got to number 3 in the UK physical sales charts.
 The PlayStation Vita version received a lukewarm response, selling only 5,420 copies during its first week in Japan.
 However, in May 2017, following the release of Tekken 7, this version of the game topped the European download chart.

-Controversy
+Controversies

-The inclusion of characters on the disc that can only be used by paying more resulted in criticism by fans and publishers as gamers would pay an additional amount of money for something that was completed before release and on disc.
+The inclusion of characters on the disc that can only be used by paying more resulted in criticism by fans and publishers, as gamers would pay an additional amount of money for something that was completed before release and on disc.
 Capcom responded stating they intended to add the characters locked in the retail versions to save hard drive space.
 Play UK harshly criticized the response by Capcom.
 ScrewAttack included this on their 2012 list of top ten Capcom mistakes.

-Another subject of criticism has been that online tag-team matches are not available for the Xbox 360 version although the feature was advertised and printed in the manual.
+Another subject of criticism has been that online tag-team matches are not available for the Xbox 360 version, although the feature was advertised and printed in the manual.
 Capcom stated this will not be fixed with a patch.